Louisiana Is a Strategic Location for the Aerospace Industry

 - An extensive overhead crane network

-- 400,000 square feet of available manufacturing space
+- 2 million square feet of manufacturing space